Package 'hetu'

 Details

-The theoretical upper limit of valid PINs is in the millions since there are 898 PINs available for each day, 327770 for each year.
-In practice this number is much lower since same personal number component cannot be "recycled" if it has been used in the past.
+In practice this theoretical upper limit number was much lower since the old practice was that the same personal number component cannot be "recycled" if it has been used in the past.
 To illustrate, if an identity code "010101-0101" has already been assigned to someone born in 1901-01-01, a similar code "010101A0101" for someone born in 2001-01-01 could not be used.

 Value